How to Start a Habit Journal (With Templates and Examples)

 |---|---|---|---|---|---|

-| Apr 8 | 10 min meditation | Yes | 6:45 am | 3 | Groggy but sat anyway |
+| Apr 8 | 10 min meditation | Yes | 6:45am | 3 | Groggy but sat anyway |

-| Apr 8 | Cold shower | Yes | 7:10 am | 4 | Easier after meditation |
+| Apr 8 | Cold shower | Yes | 7:10am | 4 | Easier after meditation |

 | Apr 8 | No phone before 9 | No | n/a | 2 | Grabbed it at 6:30, auto-pilot |

-| Apr 9 | 10 min meditation | Yes | 6:40 am | 4 | Slept well, felt easy |
+| Apr 9 | 10 min meditation | Yes | 6:40am | 4 | Slept well, felt easy |

-| Apr 9 | Cold shower | Yes | 7:00 am | 4 | Starting to crave it |
+| Apr 9 | Cold shower | Yes | 7:00am | 4 | Starting to crave it |

 | Apr 9 | No phone before 9 | Yes | n/a | 3 | Put phone in kitchen overnight |

 Look at what that reveals.
 The phone habit failed on day one.
 The fix showed up in the notes column.
 By day two the problem was solved.
-No therapist, no app, no coach.
+No therapist, no app, no partner.
 Just the pen.

-Compare that against the alternatives:
+Compare that against the other ways to track a habit:

 | Method | Daily effort | Insight generated | Sticks past week 2 |